 We are swimming in bacteria and viruses.
 Even in the most sterile of environments, there are billions of those little suckers in us around us everywhere!
 I know I am not helping people with microbephobia, but it’s the truth.

-We get sick because the immune system, for some reason, drops its defense and bacteria and viruses grab the opportunity to do what are they designed to do: multiply, reproduce, and then die.
+We get sick because the immune system, for some reason, drops its defense.
+Bacteria and viruses grab the opportunity to do what are they designed to do: multiply, reproduce, and then die.